-- [1] Notes on Bloom filters, section 6.1 and 6.2, Jeff Erickson - [2] Scribe notes from Georgia Tech - [3] Network Applications of Bloom Filters: A Survey.
-Andrei Broder and Michael Mitzenmacher, Internet Mathematics Vol. 1, No. 4: 485-509 - [4] Probability and Computing.
+- [1] Notes on Bloom filters, section 6.1 and 6.2, Jeff Erickson - [2] Scribe notes from Georgia Tech, except sections 5 and 6. - [3] Notes on Discrete Probability, Jeff Erickson - [4] Network Applications of Bloom Filters: A Survey.
+Andrei Broder and Michael Mitzenmacher, Internet Mathematics Vol. 1, No. 4: 485-509 - [5] Probability and Computing.
 Michael Mitzenmacher and Eli Upfal.
 Cambride University Press

 We recommend reading the specified sections and sections of [1] and [2] in detail.
+If your probability theory is a little rusty we recommend that you read [3].